Nearmap Launches AI-Powered Roof Assessment to Transform Portfolio-Scale Roof Planning

 - Evaluate thousands of roofs without sending inspectors onsite, reducing costs, safety risk, and operational disruption

-- Replace subjective reports with standardized, AI-driven condition ratings to support defensible planning and budgeting
+- Replace subjective reports with standardised, AI-driven condition ratings to support defensible planning and budgeting

 - Give finance, facilities, and external partners the same visual source of truth for faster, more aligned decision-making